HRchat Podcast

 Prior to joining Sonic Boom, Sarah was the corporate director of life enrichment at Senior Resource Group (SRG), where she provided development, oversight, and direction to achieve proactive outcomes via a population health management program.
 Before joining SRG in 2017, she led the U.S. Navy’s population health program, a $25M initiative designed to optimize Population Health strategies through the integration of healthcare delivery, proactive data analysis & clinical wellness services for 400,000 beneficiaries.

 Sarah received her bachelor’s degree in exercise physiology from West Virginia University with a minor in gerontology.
 Dr. Matyko then obtained her master’s and doctorate from the University of Southern California (USC) with a specialization in Lifestyle Redesign® and Behavioral Science.
 Dr. Matyko has been an American Council on Exercise and an American College of Sports Medicine certified personal trainer since 1999.
-She’s also a Certified Diabetes Educator and an Occupational Therapist.
+She’s also a Cert

 Feature Your Brand on the HRchat Podcast